Arterial Disease Can Go Unnoticed! If It Is Not Discovered And Treated It Can Lead To Limb Loss, Stroke And Death

 Some of the symptoms related to arterial disease are pain while walking, chest and back pain, headaches, blurred vision and difficulty speaking.

-At The Vein & Vascular Institute of Tampa Bay diagnosing arterial diseases is performed using ultrasound technology that can help discover any blockage or weakening of the arteries.
+At The Vein and Vascular Institute of Tampa Bay diagnosing arterial diseases is performed using ultrasound technology that can help discover any blockage or weakening of the arteries.

 Our Tampa Board Certified Vascular Surgeons can treat Aortic Aneurysm, Peripheral Arterial Disease and Carotid Artery Disease using non-invasive endovenous surgical techniques, such as angioplasty and stenting.